-- A. Students who fail more than two of the four core academic courses (Language Arts, Mathematics, Social Studies, Science) will be retained. - B. Students in grade 6 or 7 who fail two of the four core academic courses must attend summer school to recover one or more of the courses or be retained.
+- Students who fail more than two of the four core academic courses (Language Arts, Mathematics, Social Studies, Science) will be retained. - Students in grade 6 or 7 who fail two of the four core academic courses must attend summer school to recover one or more of the courses or be retained.
 Students in grade 6 or 7 may be conditionally promoted to the next grade upon successful completion of one failed course during summer school.
-These students are expected to be enrolled in course recovery for the second failed course during the next school year. - C. Students who fail one core academic course may be conditionally promoted to the next grade.
+These students are expected to be enrolled in course recovery for the second failed course during the next school year. - Students who fail one core academic course may be conditionally promoted to the next grade.
 These students are expected to attend summer school to recover the course.

-Grade 7 students must successfully complete all grade 6 core academic courses or higher and, if necessary, comply with B and C above to be promoted to grade 8.
+- Grade 7 students must successfully complete all grade 6 core academic courses or higher and, if necessary, comply with B and C above to be promoted to grade 8.
 Grade 8 students must successfully complete all grade 6, grade 7, and grade 8 core academic courses or higher to be promoted to grade 9.
 Grade 8 students may not be promoted to grade 9 until they have successfully passed all twelve middle grades core courses or higher.
-Promotion to high school must occur prior to the end of the first quarter.

-- D. Conditionally promoted students in grade 7 or 8 who have not passed all courses of the previous grade must be passing all courses at the end of the first quarter to remain at that grade level.
-Students failing one or more courses will be returned to previous grade. - E. No promotion or retention decision may be made for any individual student classified as English Language Learner (ELL)/ Limited English Proficient (LEP) solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a formal district assessment process.
-A formal retention recommendation regarding an ELL/LEP student may be made through action of the school's ELL/LEP Committee [FAC 6A-1.09432]. - F. Students who attend academic summer school in other states or districts may be conditionally promoted based on transcripts or other data indicating that they have successfully completed remediation.
-This promotion will be validated through student performance in the first quarter of grade 7 or 8 through district and classroom assessments. - G. Students will be retained for reasons other than course failures as stated in A-F.
+Promotion to high school must occur prior to the end of the first quarter-semester. - Conditionally promoted students in grade 7 or 8 who have not passed all courses of the previous grade must be passing all courses at the end of the first quarter to remain at that grade level.
+Students failing one or more courses will be returned to previous grade. - No promotion or retention decision may be made for any individual student classified as English Language Learner (ELL)/ Limited English Proficient (LEP) solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a formal district assessment process.
+A formal retention recommendation regarding an ELL/LEP student may be made through action of the school's ELL/LEP Committee [FAC 6A-1.09432]. - Students who attend academic summer school in other states or districts may be conditionally promoted based on transcripts or other data indicating that they have successfully completed remediation.
+This promotion will be validated through student performance in the first quarter of grade 7 or 8 through district and classroom assessments.